trevor-leon/trevor-leon.github.io/_posts/2023-06-25-enhancement-two.md

 ## Enhancement Code Examples

-The original Login activity that I designed for my Inventory app for CS-360 did not validate that a proper email pattern was input into the email text field or that a strong password was input in the password text field before storing it, but I did note in some comments that I wanted to implement that functionality at the time.
+The original Login activity that I designed for my Inventory app for CS-360: Mobile Architecture & Development did not validate that a proper email pattern was input into the email text field or that a strong password was input in the password text field before storing it, but I did note in some comments that I wanted to implement that functionality at the time.

 ### [LoginDatabase.java](https://github.com/trevor-leon/CS-360_Mobile_Arch_and_Programming/blob/master/app/src/main/java/com/example/inventory/LoginDatabase.java)